iferdelja/hugo-static-web/content/project/patchup.md

 weight		= 2
 +++

-PatchUp for iOS is a an app for micro-reporting in the cities.
+PatchUp for iOS is a an app for micro-reporting in the cities, targeting US region starting with Seattle.

+App is scheduled to launch at the <a target="_blank" href="http://nacto.org/conference/designing-cities-conference-seattle-2016/">Seattle Designing cities convention</a>

 <a target="_blank" href="https://patchup.city/">PatchUp platform</a>